-(b) Income tax

-Cayman Islands
+(a) Cayman Islands

-Under the current laws of the Cayman Islands, the Company and its subsidiaries incorporated in the Cayman Islands are not subject to tax on their income or capital gains.
-Additionally, the Cayman Islands does not impose a withholding tax on payments of dividends to shareholders.
+The Company is incorporated as an exempted company with limited liability under the Companies Law of the Cayman Islands and is not subject to tax on income or capital gains.
+Additionally, the Cayman Islands do not impose a withholding tax on payments of dividends to shareholders.
+The Cayman Islands are not party to any double tax treaties that are applicable to any payments made by or to the Company.